jalvarezga/jalvarezga.github.io/_posts/2024-01-08-be-thankful.markdown

-I recently read [a book](https://www.goodreads.com/book/show/58818434-the-awakened-brain)  from Dr. Lisa Miller, which has had a deep impact on my perspective about life.
+I recently read [a book](https://www.goodreads.com/book/show/58818434-the-awakened-brain) from Dr. Lisa Miller, who has had a deep impact on my perspective about life.

 ![]({{ site.baseurl }}/images/LisaMiller.jpg)
 *Dr. Lisa Miller.
 She's a pioneer in the study of depression and its links to spirituality.*